UsabilityEngineering/ThatWineIsMine/phase2/README.md

 Description:

 User tasting wine can efficiently mark it as a favorite as they enter tasting notes by selecting the heart icon.
 The heart icon is unfilled until the user selects it to mark the items as a favorite.
 This is a common design which should help with learnability.
 This list helps the user keep track of wines they enjoy so they to use while shopping or planning their next trip.
+This is most useful for the more experienced users like John, but Sally and Lauren will find it helpful as well.

 ![image](artboards/Favorite%20Wines.png)